Non-restorative sleep: Correlates

 Older age is strongly correlated with NRS, although conflicting findings exist.
-In addition, women experience NRS more often than men, though this is likewise not always observed.
+Women experience NRS more often than men, though this is likewise not always observed.
 Relatedly, in the case of fibromyalgia, which is characterized by very high rates of NRS, more than 90% of people with this condition are women.
 People who are unemployed or retired have been found to experience more NRS than employed people.
 Shift workers have a relatively high level of NRS.
 Moderate to high stress has been associated with NRS.
+Fatigue and NRS are correlated with each other.
+Tinnitus frequently occurs in conditions in which unrefreshing sleep is present at high rates including ME/CFS, fibromyalgia, and long COVID, and is further associated with sleep disorders and poor sleep quality, with non-restorative sleep possibly causative of tinnitus.

 Causes

 Research on the mechanisms underlying NRS are controversial and inconclusive.
 NRS is correlated with sleep onset latency and to a lesser extent with sleep duration.
 The symptom might be due to disturbance of slow wave sleep (SWS; non-REM sleep or "deep sleep") and due to insufficiently deep sleep.
 Alternatively or additionally, it might be related to REM sleep deprivation.

-Pro-inflammatory cytokines such as interleukin-1 (IL-1), interleukin-6 (IL-6), and tumor necrosis factor α (TNFα) may have negative effects on sleep and increase the likelihood of NRS.
-These findings provide a possible mechanism by which immune disorders and related conditions may affect sleep and cause NRS.
+Pro-inflammatory cytokines such as interleukin-1β (IL-1β), interleukin-6 (IL-6), and tumor necrosis factor α (TNFα), among others, are sleep-regulating mediators that may have negative effects on sleep with chronic exposure and increase the likelihood of NRS.
+These cytokines vary with the sleep–wake cycle, increasing with duration of wakefulness, and are highest with sleep propensity.
+In addition, they increase with sleep loss, and inhibitors of these cytokines can reduce sleep rebound after sleep deprivation.
+Many of the symptoms of sleep deprivation, such as sleepiness, fatigue, depression, cognitive and memory impairment, and increased pain sensitivity, can be mimicked by exogenous administration of interleukin-1 (IL-1) or TNFα.
+Pro-inflammatory cytokines such as TNFα are known to be elevated in conditions including ME/CFS, chronic insomnia, excessive daytime sleepiness, sleep apnea, and various inflammatory and autoimmune conditions.
+Findings of the influence of pro-inflammatory cytokines on sleep provide a possible mechanism by which immune disorders and related conditions may affect sleep and lead to NRS.